captionpoint/captionpoint-plays/THE-ROOMMATE.md

 would you say, on average?
 ---
 ## SHARON:
-It's fine!
+It’s fine!
 ---
 If you hear that big old siren
 ---
 you just go down to the basement.
 ---
-Really, it's no scarier than the Bronx.
+Really, it’s no scarier than the Bronx.
 ---
 ## ROBYN:
-I guess not if you're from here.
+I guess not if you’re from here.
 ---
 ## SHARON:
-I'm not from here.
+I’m not from here.
 ---
 You know.
 ---
-I'm not Iowan.
+I’m not Iowan.
 ---
 ## ROBYN:
 Oh, okay.
 ---
 ## SHARON:
-I don't know if I said that?
+I don’t know if I said that?
 ---
 When we talked on the phone,
 ---
 if I said that?
 ---
 ## ROBYN:
-I don't think so,
+I don’t think so,
 ---
-but it doesn't really
+but it doesn’t really
 ---
 ## SHARON:
-I'm from Illinois, originally.
+I’m from Illinois, originally.
 ---
 ## ROBYN:
 Oh!
 ---
 ## SHARON:
-It's actually quite different from Iowa.
+It’s actually quite different from Iowa.
 ---
 ## ROBYN:
-I'll take your word for it.
+I’ll take your word for it.
 ---
 ## SHARON:
 My son lives in New York.